stacksgov/sips/sips/sip-x/sip-x-authentication-protocol.md

 ### Hiro Wallet

-Hiro Wallet is an browser extension that handles authentication and transaction signing.
+Hiro Wallet is a browser extension that handles authentication and transaction signing.

 It uses a 24 mnemonic called SecretKey to derive private keys for different user accounts.